ZR6LSD/Linux-Mint-Server/README.md

 # Linux-Mint-Server
-My custom script to turn linux mint into a headless server.
+My script turns Linux Mint into a headless server.
-Do you want to turn into linux mint into a headless serve after installation?
+Do you want to turn Linux Mint into a headless serve after installation?
 Then this is the script for you.

 My script will remove all graphical and desktop environments and alot of unnecessary and unwanted files.